File and project structure

 Apps spanning multiple files

-If you have a project spanning multiple files, you can still use a single Modal
+If you have a project spanning multiple files, you can either use a single Modal

-to create Modal resources across all of them.
+to create Modal resources across all of them or

 Assume we have a package named pkg